 Reposted from Rogue Climate & NoLNG Exports Coalition Twice-Denied Fracked Gas Project Faces Tremendous Opposition Across the Pacific Northwest Friday, March 29, 2019 [WASHINGTON, D.C.]
 Today, the Federal Energy Regulatory Commission (FERC) released the Draft Environmental Impact Statement (DEIS) for the twice-denied Jordan Cove Liquefied Natural Gas (LNG) Export Terminal and Pacific Connector Pipeline proposed … Continue reading FERC Releases Draft Environmental Review of Jordan Cove LNG Export Terminal and Pacific Connector Pipeline

-Background and History of the LNG Pipeline Project Go back to recent info on the: Proposed Jordan Cove Fracked Gas Pipeline and Export Terminal Timeline January 15, 2019: Cascadia Wildlands teamed up with 13 other organizations to coordinate a rally in opposition of the Jordan Cove Energy Project.
-At this rally the Oregon Department of … Continue reading LNG: Background and History
+Background and History of the LNG Pipeline Project Go back to recent info on the: Proposed Jordan Cove Fracked Gas Pipeline and Export Terminal Timeline May 6, 2019: The Oregon Department of Environmental Quality (DEQ) denied the Clean Water Act Section 401 permit because the massive LNG export terminal and pipeline could not demonstrate that … Continue reading LNG: Background and History

 Join us for a rally and public hearing to stop the Jordan Cove LNG export terminal and Pacific Connector fracked gas pipeline in Salem.
 Rally begins at 4pm outside of the Oregon Department of Veterans Affairs, followed by a public comment hearing from 5:30-8pm inside.
 This is the chance for community members outside of South … Continue reading Stop Jordan Cove Rally and DSL Hearing in Salem!